Skip to content

 Heart

-Promote survivor health at your agency by offering important health services such as reproductive health resources, pain medication, and rapid HIV testing.
+Promote survivor health at your agency by offering important health services such as health enrollment, reproductive health resources, pain medication, and rapid HIV testing.
 Reflect a culture of health for your clients and staff through wellness classes, healthy food options, and info on health coverage and care.
 Another way that DV/SA advocates can promote health is by talking with survivors about reproductive coercion and offering reproductive health services like pregnancy tests, contraception, and condoms.

 IPV, Trafficking, and Health: Know the Facts